Sandwich and not PB&J

 Sandwich was given its name after Sandwich, England and is an area chosen because of its shallow waters and shipping capabilities.
-There were other glass factories in New England during the industrial revolution but the name Sandwich always intrigued me so I visited the glass museum while touring “the Cape”.
+During the Industrial revolution, there were other glass factories in New England but the name Sandwich always intrigued me.
+I decided to visit the glass museum while touring “the Cape”.

-As I walked through the building, I marveled at over 6,000 pieces of glass on display and many of them reminded me of my grandmother’s salt shakers, sugar bowls, cologne bottles and vases kept in her curio cabinet.
-Pink, amber, violet, green and red were hand painted on the designs and a special process enabled the vibrant colors to be infused into the glasses in later
+I walked through the building and looked at over 6,000 pieces of glass on display.
+Many of them reminded me of my grandmother’s salt shakers, sugar bowls, cologne bottles and vases kept in her curio cabinet.
+Pink, amber, violet, green and red were hand painted on the designs.
+In later years, a certain process enabled the vibrant colors to be infused into the glasses.

-times.
 Some of the works I saw in the various display cases looked to be from Ireland and Great Britain and I wondered why they would be in this Americana museum.
-Turns out, the company recruited and hired knowledgeable glass makers from Ireland and England and they left their imprint in America with this booming business of its day.
+The company had recruited and hired knowledgeable glass makers from Ireland and England and they left their imprint in America with this booming business of its day.

-Women joined the work force, too, making stoppers for bottles, painting, etching and staining glass works.
-I viewed a special exhibit about the women who had worked in the factory including pictures from the 1800’s and the glass works they hand crafted.
+Women contributed to the work force by making stoppers for bottles, painting, etching and staining glass.
+I even viewed a special exhibit about the women who had worked in the factory including pictures from the 1800’s and the glass works they hand crafted.
 There are continuously changing exhibits and I found out more about glass blowing, shaping, pressing and design within the museum than I learned from any history books.

-Glass works tell a history of bygone times and reaching for Grandma’s lacy glass candy jar made me realize how factories evolved into our current daily lives.
+Glass works tell of bygone times and reaching for Grandma’s lacy glass candy jar made me realize how factories evolved into our current daily lives.

 Sandwich Glass Museum